department-of-veterans-affairs/vets-design-system-documentation/src/_components/alert.md

 Any style of alert box can be modified to be a background-color-only alert.
 Use background alerts for immediate feedback, such as in single-page applications or Ajax forms.
 They shouldn’t be used for static alert messaging.

-{% include storybook-preview.html story="components-va-alert--background-only" height="352px" %}
+{% include storybook-preview.html story="components-va-alert--background-only" height="352px" link_text="va-alert" %}

 - Some users might not be able to distinguish differences in the background color or see the color at all.
 Don’t rely on color alone to convey context.
 - Messaging should be direct and concise.
 Aim for one or two lines.